 Hashtags have definitely made their way to platforms aside from Twitter and Instagram (including many where they serve no actual purpose), but hashtags are still a useful, easy, and free way to gain marketing value on Instagram.
 A hashtag is a word or phrase that comes after a pound sign such as #travel.
 These work as keywords and groups on Instagram.
-Other users can search for content by a specific hashtag which allows your content to be grouped with others content.
+Other users can search for content via a specific hashtag which allows your content to be grouped with others' content.
+Likewise, you can follow hashtags on Instagram which will bring up related posts.
 Track trending hashtags on the popular page as well as Twitter’s trending topics feed to see what topics you should align your brand’s Instagram content with for maximum visibility.

-Alternatively, using a hashtag that isn’t necessarily popular, but very specific can draw not millions of eyes, but perhaps hundreds or dozens of the RIGHT eyes to your product.
-Your brand or company page can develop your own brand-specific hashtags to chronicle your own content, recurring themes, franchises, or seasonal content such as #YourBrandNameExclusive or #WinterFashion.
+Alternatively, using a hashtag that isn’t necessarily popular but specific can draw not millions of eyes, but perhaps hundreds or dozens of the RIGHT eyes to your product.
+Your brand or company page can develop brand-specific hashtags to chronicle your own content, recurring themes, franchises, or seasonal content such as #YourBrandNameExclusive or #WinterFashion.

-Another emerging trend is mixing useful traceable hashtags with fun, personal hashtags that exist almost as an extension of the caption or copywriting.
+Another emerging trend is mixing useful, traceable hashtags with fun, personal hashtags that exist almost as an extension of the caption.
 They are not only a place to categorize, source, and organize content but also to get creative and showcase your brand voice.

-Marketers and Instagram users will disagree, but there is plenty of debates around when an account has taken hashtags too far.
-Make sure you stay true to your brand and authentic even when using hashtags.
-Use of Links
+Marketers and Instagram users will disagree, but there are plenty of debates around when an account has taken hashtags too far.
+Make sure you stay true to your brand and authentic even when using hashtags, and try not to be too spammy.

 The only place a working link can be used on Instagram is in the bio section of an account.
 This displays on the top of a profile page.
 Those using Instagram for marketing purposes have gotten creative by prompting users to visit their bio by placing copy such as “link to purchase in bio” on their posts.

-So how do you get your business or product out there on Instagram when your own following isn’t doing enough?
-There are a couple ways, but one way that has made big waves with the Instagram, marketing, and tastemaker community is sponsored posts or partnerships.
-In short, this is when a company (typically) pays or incentivizes another account, likely a celebrity, personality, or someone influential in their space, to feature their product in their own Instagram content.
-Sometimes these posts require the poster to include #sponsored or #ad in their caption, but sometimes depending on the terms of the agreement, this can be avoided which results in a more authentic feeling post.
+So, how do you get your business or product out there on Instagram when your own following isn’t doing enough?
+Firstly, check out our article "Building an engaged Instagram following in 6 steps" and see what you can do for your page.
+Aside from building a following, another marketing choice that has gained a lot of popularity with the Instagram business community is sponsored posts/partnerships.
+In short, this is when a company pays or gives an incentive to another account, likely a celebrity or influencer, to feature their product in their own Instagram content.
+Sometimes these posts require the poster to include #sponsored or #ad in their caption, but sometimes - depending on the terms of the agreement - this can be avoided which results in a more authentic post.

-Within the power editor, you can choose the audience demographic you want to reach, the amount of money you want to allot to the round of ads, the time frame you want to run the ads, and of course, the exact image and caption you want to appear.
+Within the power editor, you can choose the audience demographic you want to reach, the amount of money you want to allocate to the round of ads, the time frame you want to run the ads and, of course, the exact image and caption you want to appear.

 Paid promoted posts are not the favorite of long time Instagram users, but when the content is well targeted and executed, they fit right in with the curation of accounts they follow and can be well received.
-Get an idea of the audience you are trying to reach the content they are following and engaging with so your Instagram content doesn’t stick out like a paid ad desperate for some attention.
+Get an idea of the audience you are trying to reach and the content they are engaging with so that your ads look classy and low-key instead of over the top.